-WHEREAS, Black History Month had its beginnings when famed activist, writer, and preeminent historian Carter G. Woodson called on the American Historical Society in 1926 to designate the second week of February as “Negro History Week”; and
+WHEREAS, Black History Month had its beginnings when famed activist, writer, and preeminent historian Carter G. Woodson influenced the American Historical Society in 1926 to designate the second week of February as “Negro History Week”; and

-WHEREAS, Carter G. Woodson, as President of the National Historical Society, chose the month of February because two individuals who were very influential in the lives of African Americans – President Abraham Lincoln, and former slave and abolitionist Frederick Douglass – were born in February; and
+WHEREAS, Carter G. Woodson, as President of the National Historical Society, chose the month of February because the birthdays of two individuals who were very influential in the lives of African Americans—President Abraham Lincoln, and former slave and abolitionist Frederick Douglass—were born in February; and

-WHEREAS, Black History Month is a time to remember the important people, events, and contributions of African Americans, historically and currently, not only here in America, but throughout the world; and
+WHEREAS, Black History Month is a time to remember the important people, events, and contributions of African Americans, historically and currently, not only in the United States, but throughout the world; and

-WHEREAS, American history clearly suggests that all people have contributed to the greatness of our nation, often under the most difficult of circumstances, sometimes without proper recognition and acknowledgement in our history books;
+WHEREAS, an accurate analysis of American history clearly suggests that all people have contributed to the greatness of our nation, often under the most difficult of circumstances, without proper recognition and acknowledgement in our history books; and

-NOW, THEREFORE, we, the Metropolitan King County Council, proclaim February as
+NOW, THEREFORE, we, the Metropolitan King County Council, proclaim the month of February 2016 as